 Praia dos Arrifes, locally known as Praia dos Três Penecos, is a small beach with three massive isolated rock formations emerging majestically from the water.
 It dominates the line of the horizon and makes this beach feel very exotic and miles away from reality.

 The sheltered bay among rugged rocks is one of the smallest bays in the Algarve.
 To access the beach, there’s a wooden stairway.

 The second section, accessible only from the beach, has many interesting rock formations and fossilized bedrocks.

 The third part, a satellite beach nestled among craggy rocks, is accessible only from the cliffs and is larger and more peaceful than the other two.

-This blue flag beach is great for snorkeling, because of the coral reefs, has a restaurant on stilts with great views, bathrooms, lifeguards on duty and chairs and umbrellas for hire.
+This Blue Flag beach is great for snorkelling, because of the coral reefs, has a restaurant on stilts with great views, bathrooms, lifeguards on duty, and chairs and umbrellas for hire.

-Be aware that at high tide, access to the second section is very difficult.
+The main disadvantage of Arrifes Beach is that there isn’t much space for sunbathing, especially at high tide, when access to the second section becomes very difficult.

 5 – Praia da Vila Joya (Xiringuitos)

 Located at the end of Galé East, 7 Km (4.4 mi) from the Albufeira’s Old Town, the former Praia dos Xiringuitos is one of the smallest beaches on this list.